Our stay at The Lazy Duck was complimentary

 Looking for true peace and quiet?
 You are in the right place – the Lazy Duck does not accept big groups, the site is smoke-free – and because of the sheep, ducks and hens, no dogs are allowed.
 Here is how to stay at Lazy Duck:

-- Lazy Duck Log cabins – choose between the Woodman’s Hut, the Lambing Bothy and the Duck’s Nest – prices start at £105 /night for 2 people & there is a minimum of 2 nights stay.
+- Lazy Duck Log cabins – choose between the Woodman’s Hut, the Homestead and the Duck’s Nest – prices start at £375 for a 2 nights stay.
 The Woodsman Hut is off-grid but offers the most privacy and the Duck’s Nest has a lovely view over the duck pond.

-- Lazy Duck Hostel – The Lazy Duck Cairngorms Hostel sleeps 8 and come complete with a kitchen and outside seating area with log burner.
-Prices start at £95/night.
+- Lazy Duck Hostel – The Lazy Duck Cairngorms Hostel sleeps 5 and come complete with a kitchen and outside seating area with log burner.

 Things to do at the Lazy Duck